 RIYL: Broken Social Scene, Arcade Fire, Edward Sharpe and the Magnetic Zeros

 We’re always clamoring to hear something bold and inventive.
 A band who releases music that screams, “Listen to me!”
-Boy did we find such good a group who are making our ears pop, our eyes bug out, and our mind explode with excitement.
+Boy did we find such a group who are making our ears pop, our eyes bug out, and our mind explode with excitement.
 Meet Psymon Spine, who are a Brooklyn-based band that was started by Peter Spears and Noah Prebish of electronic group Karate.
 The two actually started writing songs together beginning in 2013, but they are now finally making the project reality.
 This week, they shared their latest single, “Lines and Lines and Lines End”.

 This song is amazing.
 It bursts with the energy and multi-instrumental indie-rock creativity of Broken Social Scene and Funeral-era Arcade Fire.
 Yet there’s a summery, folksy element that recalls Edward Sharpe and the Magnetic Zeros in their prime.
 This song, as such, will get you up and jumping, dancing, clapping, and just losing your sh*t.
 It is euphoria encapsulated in just under six minutes and one of the most impressive songs we’ve come across this year.